Volvo to more than double job cuts after weak quarterly earnings

 Over the past year, Volvo's earnings have been hit by the cost of launching and bringing into production new truck models in the group's biggest ever overhaul of its range.

-"We have a further couple of quarters before we are through the industrialization of the new generation of trucks and the phase-out of the old generations," Persson said.
+"We have a further couple of quarters before we are through the industrialisation of the new generation of trucks and the phase-out of the old generations," Persson said.

 TIME TO DELIVER